jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ## Some application patterns

-For solution architecture we need to assess cost, performance, reliability, security and operational excellence.
+For solution architecture, we need to assess cost, performance, reliability, security and operational excellence.

 ### Stateless App

-The step to grow a stateless app: add vertical scaling by changing the EC2 profile, but while changing user has out of service.
+The step to grow a stateless app: add vertical scaling by changing the EC2 profile, but while changing, user has out of service.
 Second step is to scale horizontal, each EC2 instance has static IP address and DNS is configured with 'A record' to get each EC2 end point.
-But is one instance is gone, the client App will see it down until TTL expires.
+But if one instance is gone, the client App will see it down until TTL expires.

 The reference architecture includes DNS record set with alias record (to point to ALB.
 Using alias as ALB address may change over time) with TTL of 1 hour.
 Use load balancers in 3 AZs (to survive disaster) to hide the horizontal scaling of EC2 instances (managed with auto scaling group) where the app runs.
 Health checks are added to keep system auto adaptable and hide system down, and restricted security group rules to control EC2 instance accesses.
 ALB and EC instances are in multi different AZs.
 The EC instances can be set up with reserved capacity to control cost.